kgilmer/steb/README.md

 - Use the Eclipse "Compare Files" (AKA diff) feature.
 Usage: `steb -c file1 file2`

 ## STEB shell script

+Put the following script somewhere on your path.
+Be sure that nc (netcat) and realpath are also on your path.

 ```
 #!/bin/bash